Viepertech/RDK-HUB-coding-Activity/README.md

 This is for an RDK-HUB coding activity, upon request it will be made private. the project was done using python3.

 ## Weather CLI App & Median Calculator
+---

 This repository contains two small Python applications developed for the GCS Academy Coding Assessment:

-* **Weather CLI App** A menu-based program that retrieves real-time weather information using the OpenWeather API and allows managing up to three favourite cities.
+* **Weather CLI App**:  A menu-based program that retrieves real-time weather information using the OpenWeather API and allows managing up to three favourite cities.
-* **Median Calculator**  A program that implements a custom selection-sort algorithm and computes the median value of a list of numbers, following the provided pseudocode step-by-step.
+* **Median Calculator**:   A program that implements a custom selection-sort algorithm and computes the median value of a list of numbers, following the provided pseudocode step-by-step.

 ## Requirements
+---

 * Python 3.8 or later
 * Python requests library (for Weather CLI)